Elections

 X/RSBN

-Donald Trump‘s highly-anticipated rally at New York City’s Madison Square Garden opened with a spew of racial jokes when comedian Tony Hinchcliffe referred to Puerto Rico as a “floating pile of garbage,” among a number of other crude remarks.
+Donald Trump‘s highly-anticipated rally at New York City’s Madison Square Garden opened with a spew of racial jokes when comedian Tony Hinchcliffe referred to Puerto Rico as a “floating island of garbage,” among a number of other crude remarks.

 The “jokes” angered many—including a number of Republicans, who immediately shared their dismay at the fact Trump included the comedian in his rally lineup.